 -

-You may ask your PERA Administrator’s PIC to reach out to vianca.adornado@dragonfi.ph to facilitate coordination.
+- You may ask your current PERA Administrator's person in charge (PIC) to reach out to vianca.adornado@dragonfi.ph to facilitate coordination.

 After you inform DragonFi of your intent to transfer your PERA: